Situated in the central Terai region of Nepal, Chitwan is the oldest of the country’s national parks.

 The wildlife camps we use offer good food and knowledgeable guides, and it is also possible for the more adventurous to spend a night camping in the jungle.

-Suggested Chitwan National Park itinerary
+Suggested itinerary featuring Chitwan National Park

 This sample itinerary will give you an idea of what is possible when you travel in Chitwan National Park, and showcases routes we know work particularly well.
 Treat this as inspiration, because your trip will be created uniquely by one of our specialists.